habring/generative_variational_reg/README.md

 # A Generative Variational Model for Inverse Problemss in Imaging

 In this repository we provide the source code to reproduce the results from the paper [A Generative Variational Model for Inverse Problems in Imaging](https://arxiv.org/abs/2104.12630).
-The repository contains scripts to reproduce the results shown in the paper that were obtained with the proposed method and with TGV regularization.
+The repository contains scripts to reproduce the paper results with proposed method and with TGV regularization.
 We did not include the scripts to reproduce the results on the Imagenet data set due to copyright issues.
 The offered source code, however, should allow you to easily use the method on any test image you like.
 To reproduce the results with the other comparison methods in the paper we refer to the respective git repositories ([A convex variational model for learning convolutional image atoms from incomplete data](https://github.com/hollerm/convex_learning), [Deep Image Prior](https://github.com/DmitryUlyanov/deep-image-prior)).

 ## Requirements
-The code is written for Python 3.9 (precisely versions >=3.9 and <3.11).
+The code is written for Python 3.9 (versions >=3.9 and <3.11).
 Dependency management is handled with [poetry](https://python-poetry.org/docs/).
 For details on necessary package versions see the file `pyproject.toml`.
 Before using the code make sure you have installed poetry on your system.
 Then, clone the repository and in the repository run the following command from your shell:
 ```
 poetry install
 ```